imagej/imagej.github.io/_pages/develop/logging.md

 -   It complicates application deployment by requiring the inclusion of a logging binding [not explicitly declared in the project's dependency tree](http://slf4j.org/faq.html#maven2).
 -   By inventing a new standard for logging, there is [now one more competing standard](http://xkcd.com/927/).

-Still, SLF4J is a nice thing, so the SciJava project does provide a {% include github org='scijava' repo='scijava-log-slf4j' path='src/main/java/org/scijava/log/slf4j/SLF4JLogService.java' label='LogService implementation backed by SLF4J' %}, which zealous developers can use to redirect all SciJava logging to the SLF4J framework, which they can then {% include wikipedia title='Fundamental theorem of software engineering' text='further redirect'%} using an SLF4J binding of their choosing!
+Still, SLF4J is a nice thing, so the SciJava project does provide a {% include github org='scijava' repo='scijava-log-slf4j' branch='master' path='src/main/java/org/scijava/log/slf4j/SLF4JLogService.java' label='LogService implementation backed by SLF4J' %}, which zealous developers can use to redirect all SciJava logging to the SLF4J framework, which they can then {% include wikipedia title='Fundamental theorem of software engineering' text='further redirect'%} using an SLF4J binding of their choosing!

 ## How does logging work in ImageJ?